Home

 Hydrogen Energy Production Technologies

 Hydrogen energy production technologies are growing in numbers with the aspiration for a greener and cleaner environment.
-And it is an undediably emerging economy.
+And it is an undeniably emerging economy.

-Research and development and use of hydrogen energy production technologies has resulted to 208 existing refueling stations all over the world and another 63 more to be constructed.
+Research and development for the use of these technologies has resulted to over 500 existing refueling stations all over the world as of February 2014 with more being built on a regular basis.
 (Data from the list made by Fuel Cells 2000).
-This is indicative of the viability and acceptability of hydrogen as an alternative to fossil fuel.
+This is indicative of the viability and acceptability of it as an alternative to fossil fuel.

 • Steam reforming (steam methane reforming – SMR)